-- Making sexual propositions or pressuring for sexual activities; - Unwelcome touching; - Writing graffiti of a sexual nature; - Displaying or distributing sexually explicit drawings, pictures, or written materials; - Performing sexual gestures or touching oneself sexually in front of others; - Telling sexual or crude jokes; - Spreading rumors related to a person's alleged sexual activities; - Discussions of sexual experiences; - Rating other students as to sexual activity or performance; - Circulating or showing e-mails or Web sites of a sexual nature; - Intimidation by words, actions, insults, or name calling; and - Teasing related to sexual characteristics or the belief or perception that an individual is not conforming to expected gender roles or conduct or is homosexual, regardless of whether or not the student self-identifies as homosexual or transgender.
+- Making sexual propositions or pressuring for sexual activities; - Unwelcome touching; - Writing graffiti of a sexual nature; - Displaying or distributing sexually explicit drawings, pictures, or written materials; - Performing sexual gestures or touching oneself sexually in front of others; - Telling sexual or crude jokes; - Spreading rumors related to a person's alleged sexual activities; - Discussions of sexual experiences; - Rating other students or employees as to sexual activity or performance; - Circulating or showing e-mails or Web sites of a sexual nature; - Intimidation by words, actions, insults, or name calling; and - Teasing or name-calling related to sexual characteristics or the belief or perception that an individual is not conforming to expected gender roles or conduct or is homosexual, regardless of whether or not the individual selfidentifies as homosexual or transgender.

-Employees who believe they have been subjected to sexual harassment are encouraged to file a complaint by contacting their immediate supervisor, an administrator, or the Title IX coordinator who will provide assistance on the complaint process.
-Under no circumstances shall an employee be required to first report allegations of sexual harassment to a school contact person if that person is the individual who is accused of the harassment.
+Employees who believe they have been subjected to sexual harassment are encouraged to submit a report to their immediate supervisor, an administrator, or the Title IX coordinator.
+Under no circumstances shall an employee be required to first report allegations of sexual harassment to a school contact person if that person is the individual who is accused of the sexual harassment.
+If the District staff member who received a report of alleged sexual harassment is not the Title IX Coordinator, then the District staff person shall inform the Title IX Coordinator of the alleged sexual harassment.
+As soon as reasonably possible after receiving a report of alleged sexual harassment from another District staff member or after receiving a report directly through any means, the Title IX Coordinator shall contact the complainant to: